varsha011/varsha011/README.md

-Here's the updated version with your certifications section, complete and visually engaging as per your request:

----

 <h1 align="center">Hi 👋, I'm Varsha Rana</h1>
 <h3 align="center">A passionate Cloud & Infrastructure Engineer with a strong background in cloud computing, automation, and incident management.
 Certified Google Cloud Associate Engineer and Datadog expert, continuously learning new technologies to improve infrastructure reliability and optimize cloud environments.</h3>